Bridging the Gap: Key Differences in Japanese and International Accounting

 Audit, Attestation, and Filing in Japan

 Auditing requirements in Japan are strict and extend beyond just listed companies.
 Under the Companies Act and Financial Instruments and Exchange Act, public companies and certain large private entities must undergo statutory audits by licensed auditors.
+The Japanese Institute of Certified Public Accountants (JICPA) oversees the profession and sets auditing standards that align with International Standards on Auditing while incorporating Japan-specific requirements.
 These audits focus on J-GAAP financials, or IFRS when used for group consolidation.
 Statutory filings are heavily regulated, and timely submission of audited accounts is mandatory to ensure stakeholder transparency.
-Efficient, precise, and well-documented accounting processes are essential—especially when dealing with multiple frameworks.
+Efficient, precise, and well-documented accounting processes are essential -- especially when dealing with multiple frameworks.
 Global teams should note that audits and filings are mandatory in Japanese, essential for upholding trust and credibility in the Japanese market.
+For a deeper look at filing obligations, see our Japanese tax filing and compliance guide.

 Dividend Capacity and Legal Reserves